wdmd2022/holbertonschool-AirBnB_clone/README.md

 <h1 align="center">HolbertonBnB</h1>
-<p align="center">An AirBnB clone.</p>
+<p align="center">An AirBnB back-end with console.</p>

 ---

 ## Storage :baggage_claim:

-The above classes are handled by the abstracted storage engine defined in the [FileStorage](./models/engine/file_storage.py) class.
+The integrated classes are handled by the abstracted storage engine defined in the [FileStorage](./models/engine/file_storage.py) class.

 Every time the backend is initialized, HolbertonBnB instantiates an instance of